dazuma/toys/toys/docs/guide.md

 (1) It looks for a `.toys.rb` file and/or a `.toys` directory in the *current
     working directory*.
 (2) It does the same in the *parent directory* of the current directory, and
-    its parent, all the way up to the root of the file system.
+    then its parent, all the way up to the root of the file system.
 (3) It does the same in the current user's *home directory*.
 (4) It does the same in the system configuration directory (i.e. `/etc` on unix
     systems)